tywalch/electrodb/README.md

 Some properties on your model are missing or invalid.

 *What to do about it:*
-Checkout the section on (Models)[#model] to verify your model against what is expected.
+Checkout the section on [Models](#model) to verify your model against what is expected.

 ### Invalid Options
 *Code: 1010*